John Hancock Long-Term Care Insurance Claims Lawyer

 John Hancock Long-Term Care Insurance Denials and Appeals

 Long-term care (LTC) insurance aims to alleviate the financial strain of care for those who can no longer manage daily tasks or need supervision due to cognitive decline.
 John Hancock, a leading LTC insurer, has faced backlash for rejecting claims, leaving policyholders without the benefits they’ve funded through years of premiums.
-A 2022 New York settlement, where John Hancock paid $26.3 million for improperly terminating 156 policies, underscores the hurdles claimants encounter.
 At Pillsbury & Coleman, LLP, we address John Hancock Long-Term Care Insurance appeal challenges, guiding you through appeals or litigation to secure your rightful coverage.

 What Qualifies a Long-Term Care Claim for Approval?